firesharkstudios/butterfly-server/README.md

 ## Licensing

-All the client code and all of the core server framework (Butterfly.* namespace) is licensed under the Apache License 2.0.
+Everything is licensed under the Apache License 2.0.

-The Dynamic extension (Fireshark.Butterfly.Dynamic.*) is licensed under the Fireshark Simple Software License.